jasonsbeer/AmigaPCI/developer_guide.md

 # 2.0 PCI Configuration

 Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration (Prometheus).
 During configuration, each PCI slot in turn, is polled to obtain the capabilities and address space needs of the target device.
 Each PCI slot is polled by asserting the **IDSEL** signal, which is approximately equivalent to the **_CFGIN** signal of the Zorro bus.
 However, unlike the **_CFGIN** signal, the **IDSEL** is asserted by a specific address bit during the address phase of a configuration command access[[2]](#2).
-There is no equivalent of the **_CFGOUT** signal, as the Local PCI Bridge addresses each slot directly.
+Because the Local PCI Bridge addresses each slot directly, as opposed to the fall through system of Zorro, there is no equivalent of the **_CFGOUT** signal.

 ## 2.1 Local PCI Bridge